-The Working Families Success Network (WFSN) approach (formerly known as Centers for Working Families) at community colleges offers access to a range of essential economic supports in one convenient location to help families build self-sufficiency, stabilize their finances, and move ahead.
+The Working Families Success Network (WFSN) approach at community colleges (formerly known as Centers for Working Families) offered access to a range of essential economic supports in one convenient location to help students and their families build self-sufficiency, stabilize their finances, and move ahead.

-The WFSN approach is especially important for low-income students who face financial hurdles.
+The WFSN approach, which is being continued through Integrated Service Delivery initiatives, is especially important for low-income students who face financial hurdles.
 Many simply cannot afford to stay in school—whether it is because continuing would mean giving up employment, paying the bills, or responding to a crisis.
-And too often, the financial assistance that is available is difficult to access—located in multiple places at the college or not offered at all.
+And too often, financial assistance is difficult to access—located in multiple places at the college or not offered at all.

 WFSN programs reach students where they are by responding to multiple economic challenges.
 The approach combines what community colleges do so well—provide individuals with training that connects them to dynamic careers—with the financial support necessary to complete education and connect with a career path.

-MDC manages a national network of colleges that integrate training, income supports, and financial services for low-income students.
-With the support of the WFSN–National Leadership Group, community colleges in the network receive a variety of services and opportunities aimed at increasing their programs' effectiveness.
+MDC managed a national network of colleges that integrated training, income supports, and financial services for low-income students.
+With the support of the WFSN–National Leadership Group, community colleges in the network received a variety of services and opportunities aimed at increasing their programs' effectiveness.

 - Albuquerque, N.M.